-Here are the four steps to creating a great story for the Collective:
+Four steps to creating a great charity impact story

-- Take some high-quality photos to illustrate the story – give us a few to choose from.
-Your images should be a landscape shape, delivered to us around 2000 pixels wide or larger.
+Give us a few to choose from.
+We can't stress enough the importance of strong photographs – please use the One Percent Collective photo guide.
+Your images should be a landscape shape, delivered to us at 2000 pixels wide or larger.
 Photos of people are always best – putting a real face to your story is very powerful.
 If you’re supplying us with photos taken by someone else, make sure you have obtained permission for us to use them.

-- Show the story to everyone mentioned in the story, and make sure they’re happy for it to be published.
+4. Show the story to everyone mentioned in it, and make sure they’re happy for it to be published.

 - Short paragraphs – two or three sentences at most – are best for online.
 Stick to one idea per paragraph.